MoarVM/MoarVM/docs/bytecode.markdown

 callsite descriptor will always be a pointer + offset away.

-Each callsite consists of a 16-bit unsigned integer indicating the number of argument flags.
+Each callsite consists of a 16-bit unsigned integer indicating the number of argument flags of which only the lowest 8 bits should be considered.

 This is followed by the flags, taking 8 bits each.
 If the number of argument flags is odd, then an extra padding byte will be written afterwards.

-Since version 3, this is then followed with one index to the string heap (in the form of a 32-bit integer) for each argument flag that has the `MVM_CALLSITE_ARG_NAMED` bit set.
+Since version 3, this is then followed with one index to the string heap (in the form of a 32-bit unsigned integer) for each argument flag that has the `MVM_CALLSITE_ARG_NAMED` bit set and has the `MVM_CALLSITE_ARG_FLAT` bit **NOT** set.

 ## Bytecode segment
 This consists of a sequence of instructions.
 Instruction codes are always 16 bits in length.
-The first 8 bits describe an instruction "bank", and the following 8 bits identify the instruction within that bank.
-Instruction banks 0 through 127 are reserved for MoarVM core ops or future needs.
-Instruction banks 128 through 255 are mappable per compilation unit, and are used for "plug-in" ops.

 Opcodes may be followed by zero or more operands.
 The instruction set will have the needed operands described by the following set of descriptors.